nibreh/yellow-plugin-streamlist/README.md

 **Note:** Your playlist must be a single paragraph.
 Just leave 2 spaces at the end of a line to create a line break.

+By default, Streamlist comes with **Jquery 3.2.1** (https://code.jquery.com/jquery-3.2.1.min.js).
+You can change your version in `config.ini`.

 ## Example

     [player]